Foods that are yellow are completely listed in this article. Before we start, let’s examine what yellow foods offer.

 While most people associate plums with their purple hue, this yellow variety is prized for its sweet, robust flavor.
 Yellow Mirabelle plums are often used to make pies and preserves.
 The fruit has a tart flavor when eaten fresh.

 The Mirabelle plum’s juice is fermented to make wine and distilled to make brandy.
-These plums have a very high potassium and vitamin C content, which can support a strong immune system and a healthy heart.
+These plums have a very high potassium and vitamin C content, supporting a strong immune system and a healthy heart.

 23. Yellow Pepper

 A sweeter, less spicy pepper variation is the yellow bell pepper.
-Botanically speaking, they are fruits known as berries.
-However, they are eaten as a vegetable or a side dish.
+Botanically speaking, peppers are fruits known as berries.
+However, they are eaten as vegetables or as side dishes.

 The ideal environment for producing bell peppers is warm and humid.
 They are frequently added to salads, pizza, and cheesesteaks as toppings.
 They could be included in tastes or spices.